Happy Birthday to Me (1981 film): Critical response

-Contemporary

 Vincent Canby in The New York Times called it a confused ripoff of Friday the 13th and Prom Night (both released in 1980).
 James Harwood in Variety wrote that the film gets "dumber and dumber until the fitful finale".
 Linda Gross of the Los Angeles Times referred to the film as a "well-directed, suspenseful and nauseatingly violent horror movie" that is "gratuitously mean", commending it as technically well-made but criticizing it for its violent content.
 The Baltimore Evening Suns Lou Cedrone wrote "it is sad to know that a director of this stature has descended to this, a bloody horror film.
 The movie has been done with professionalism, but in the end, like The Fan, Happy Birthday to Me is so much bloodletting, all of it in vivid color".
-Siskel & Ebert chose it as one of their "Dogs of the Week" on an episode of their show in 1981.
+Siskel & Ebert chose it as one of their "Dogs of the Week" on an episode of their show in 1981; Gene Siskel summed up his opinion of the picture as follows: "Make a wish and blow out the projector."
+Movie historian Leonard Maltin seemed to agree, citing the film as a "BOMB" and noting that "...Glenn Ford hits rock bottom with this bloody exploitation epic; he must have been desperate for the work."

 Candice Russell of the Fort Lauderdale News praised the film as a "more than competently made chiller", adding that director Thompson "plays out the scenes where we anticipate mayhem like a virtuoso violinist".

-Ron Cowan of Statesman Journal commended the acting of Anderson and direction of Thompson, and wrote that he "develops the characters of the young actors enough that they take on the semblance of real people".
-However, he goes on to call the plot derivative of other films in the genre.
-Bill Cosford of the Miami Herald gave it a scathing review, criticizing the plot for being "incomprehensible".
+Ron Cowan of Statesman Journal commended Anderson’s acting and Thompson’s direction, and wrote that he "develops the characters of the young actors enough that they take on the semblance of real people".
+However, he deemed the plot derivative of other films in the genre.
+Bill Cosford of the Miami Herald gave it a scathing review, criticizing the plot for being "incomprehensible."
 Cosford wrote that its title and "attractive star" are the only things working for the film.